Built-in Interactive Dashboards

 Creating report queries

-Once your data sources are configured, use the built-in Query Builder to define filters — such as "Cases this quarter" or "Cases opened in the last 30 days" — and run the query to populate your dashboard with live Salesforce data.
+Once your data sources are configured, use the built-in Query Builder to define filters — such as "Opportunities this quarter" or "Opportunities this month" — and run the query to populate your dashboard with live Salesforce data.

 You can create multiple saved queries per report and switch between them to analyze different slices of your data.

 Click the Query Builder button to open the Query Wizard.
-We will choose the return all Active Account records in the report.
+The query wizard will automatically create a tab for each object in the report data source.

-And we are interested in all Cases records created during this quarter.
+And we are interested in all Opportunity records closing during this quarter.
+The query wizard provides date literals for common time periods.

-Our new Case query will be displayed in the Query list panel.
+After clicking Save, our new Opportunity query will be displayed in the Query list panel.

 Click the green Run button to execute the selected query.
 Click the Edit button to modify the query.
 Click the Delete button if the query is no longer needed.